 If after signature of the Contract there occur in the Czech Republic changes to any statute, decree or other law or any regulation of duly constituted authority which cause additional or reduced costs or affect the time schedule in execution of the Work, such additional or reduced cost and/or change of the time schedule shall be certified by the Customer, in justifiable cases, and the Contract Price and/or time schedule shall be adjusted accordingly in an amendment to the Contract.

-However, the Contractor shall communicate discovery of any circumstance pursuant to Clause 4.4 to the Customer without undue delay, but in no case later than within fourteen (14) days after they have, or should or could have been first discovered by a reasonably acting contractor exercising due professional care.
-For the avoidance of doubt, should the Contractor fail to notify the Customer as specified above, the entitlements of the Contractor to any extension of time and/or increase in the Contract Price, as well as to payment of all reasonably incurred costs and expenses, shall expire and not be applicable, unless expressly agreed by the Parties otherwise.
+However, the Contractor shall communicate discovery of any circumstance pursuant to Clause 4.4 to the Customer without undue delay.

 The Customer shall use its best efforts to monitor the changes under Clause 4.4 and communicate discovery of such changes to the Contractor within fourteen (14) days from the moment they are discovered but shall not be liable to the Contractor in relation thereto.